Radiation: Infrared

-Infrared (IR) light is electromagnetic radiation with a wavelength between 0.7 and 300 micrometers, which corresponds to a frequency range between 430 and 1 THz respectively.
+Infrared (IR) light is electromagnetic radiation with a wavelength between 0.7 and 300 μm, which corresponds to a frequency range between 430 and 1 THz respectively.
 IR wavelengths are longer than that of visible light, but shorter than that of microwaves.
-Infrared may be detected at a distance from the radiating objects by "feel."
+Infrared may be detected at a distance from the radiating objects by "feel".
 Infrared sensing snakes can detect and focus infrared by use of a pinhole lens in their heads, called "pits".
-Bright sunlight provides an irradiance of just over 1 kilowatt per square meter at sea level.
+Bright sunlight provides an irradiance of just over 1 kW/m2 at sea level.
 Of this energy, 53% is infrared radiation, 44% is visible light, and 3% is ultraviolet radiation.

 Microwave

-Microwaves are electromagnetic waves with wavelengths ranging from as short as one millimeter to as long as one meter, which equates to a frequency range of 300 MHz to 300 GHz.
-This broad definition includes both UHF and EHF (millimeter waves), but various sources use different other limits.
-In all cases, microwaves include the entire super high frequency band (3 to 30 GHz, or 10 to 1 cm) at minimum, with RF engineering often putting the lower boundary at 1 GHz (30 cm), and the upper around 100 GHz (3mm).
+Microwaves are electromagnetic waves with wavelengths ranging from as short as 1 mm to as long as 1 m, which equates to a frequency range of 300 MHz to 300 GHz.
+This broad definition includes both UHF and EHF (millimetre waves), but various sources use different other limits.
+In all cases, microwaves include the entire super high frequency band (3 to 30 GHz, or 10 to 1 cm) at minimum, with RF engineering often putting the lower boundary at 1 GHz (30 cm), and the upper around 100 GHz (3 mm).